 His voice cracked with emotion, which frightened Mike more than when he was glib and relaxed.

-Mike twisted as the man put the towel over his face and held it in place with his left hand.
+Mike writhed as the man held the towel over his face.

 ‘You’ll understand it when I’m done.’ he said.

-It did not take much of the bottle before Mike was shrieking out names and addresses.
+Mike shrieked out names and addresses.
 The man made Mike repeat them without attempting to write them down.

 ‘I’m sorry I had to do it, Mike.
 I’ll make this quick.’ he said.